varunrao/aws-smart-recycle/pi/README.md

     sudo nano greengrass.service
     ```

-    Paste below text to this blank file.
+    Paste the below text into this blank file.

     ```bash
     [Unit]